WoutCherlet/InstSegPreprocess/readme.md

 Additional info on data source and preprocessing can be found in the seperate folders.

-## File format of outputs
+## File format of output

-All files are in the ply formats.
+All files are in the ply format.
 Instances labels are denoted in a scalar field called 'instance'.
 Tree points have a unique label starting at 1, understory points have an instance label of -1.
 Semantic labels are stored in a scalar field called 'semantic'.
 Understory points are labeled 0 and tree points are labeled 1.

 The full test/validation/train areas are provided as single files.
 Additionally, tiling can be performed for methods operating on smaller areas.
 Overlap between tiles is optional.

 All trees that are present in the test area are stored in a seperate folder.
 These are further divided into eval and non-eval trees using a threshold on the fraction of points lying within the plot.
 Currently, 0.9 is used for this threshold.